directus/directus/readme.md

 Directus is a premium open-source ([GPLv3](./license)) project, made possible with support from our passionate core team, talented contributors, and amazing [GitHub Sponsors](https://github.com/sponsors/directus).
 Thank you all!

+See [Running Locally](https://docs.directus.io/contributing/running-locally.html) to get a local development version up and running.

 <br />